Neural Computation 2012-2013

 Practical: 1.
 The NEURON simulator: Passive properties

-Friday lecture: 6.
-Chapter 4: Synapses
+6. Chapter 4: Synapses

 Practical: 2.
 The NEURON simulator: Hodgkin-Huxley model

-Tuesday lecture: 7.
-Chapter 5: Integrate and Fire
+7. Chapter 5: Integrate and Fire models

-Friday lecture: 8.
+Tuesday lecture: 8.
 Chapter 6: Firing statistics

-Tuesday lecture: 12.
-Chapter 9: Higher visual processing
+Tuesday lecture: 11 Chapter 8: Higher visual processing

-Friday lecture: 13.
-Chapter 10: Networks
+Friday lecture: 12.
+Chapter 9: Coding

 Friday lecture: 15.
 Chapter 13: Hebbian Learning

 Tuesday lecture: 16.
-Chapter 13: Hebbian Learning
+Chapter 13: Spike timing dep.
+Hebbian Learning

 Friday lecture: 17.
-Chapter 13: Hebbian Learning
+Learning and memory

-Additional material (discussed in the lectures):
+Additional material (discussed in the lectures)

 Movies of LGN and V1 recordings (play with mplayer under linux):